custom-components/pyscript/docs/reference.rst

 Function Trigger Decorators
 ---------------------------

-There are four decorators for defining state, time, event and MQTT triggers, and two decorators for defining whether any trigger actually causes the function to run (i.e., is active), based on state-based expressions or one or more time-windows.
+There are five decorators for defining state, time, event, MQTT and webhook triggers, and two decorators for defining whether any trigger actually causes the function to run (i.e., is active), based on state-based expressions or one or more time-windows.
 The decorators should appear immediately before the function they refer to.
 A single function can have any or all of the decorator types specified.
 Multiple trigger decorators of the same type can be added to a single function, but only one ``@state_active``, ``@time_active`` or ``@task_unique`` can be used per function.

 A Python function with decorators is still a normal Python function that can be called by any other Python function.
 The decorators have no effect in the case where you call it directly from another